Stu67nt/TerminalVideoPlayer/README.md

 <h4>THIS IS THE MOST IMPORTANT PART, AS OTHERWISE THE OUTPUT MIGHT LOOK SHIT.</h4>

 To change the video resolution quickly, you need to zoom out/in in the terminal and/or change the font size.
-To zoom in or out quickly in the Windows terminal, hold CTRL+Scroll.
+To zoom in or out quickly in the Windows terminal, hold CRTL + - to increase resolution and CRTL + + to decrease the resolution.
 You need to adjust this before decoding the video.
 The program will warn you to adjust your resolution before continuing.

 ### Extra explanations
 Some of the options have extra things that should be remembered when using this program.